-STANDARD FOUR: Challenging Learning Experiences
+STANDARD 4: Challenging Learning Experiences

-The afterschool program provides positive learning experiences for children and youth, which build upon youth interest and supports active engagement in enrichment activities.
+The afterschool program provides positive learning experiences for children and youth that build upon youth interest and supports active engagement in enrichment activities.

-STANDARD FIVE: Family Outreach and Involvement
+STANDARD 5: Family Outreach and Involvement

 The afterschool program promotes positive communication with families and supports parental involvement in the educational experiences of children and youth.